When Robotics Meets Wireless Communications: An Introductory Tutorial: Mobile Robot Modeling

 Equation (\ref{eq:QR_model2}) describes the drone's Euler angles (roll $(\phi)$, pitch $(\theta)$, and yaw $(\psi)$) measured with respect to the axes $o_{B}{\xx}_{B}$, $o_{B}{\yy}_{B}$, and $o_{B}{\zz}_{B}$, with $(o_{B}{\xx}_{B}{\yy}_{B}{\zz}_{B})$ being the body axis system whose origin ${o_{B}}$ is given by the geometric centre of the quadrotor.

-The quadrotor motion given by the model in (\ref{eq:QR_model})-(\ref{eq:qw_vec}) is described w.r.t. to a fixed orthogonal axis set ${(o{\xx}{\yy}{\zz})}$, where ${o{\zz}}$ points vertically up the gravity vector ${\left[ \right]^{T}}$ (earth axes).
+The quadrotor motion given by the model in (\ref{eq:QR_model})-(\ref{eq:qw_vec}) is described w.r.t. to a fixed orthogonal axis set ${(o{\xx}{\yy}{\zz})}$, where ${o{\zz}}$ points vertically up, i.e. opposed to the gravity vector.
 The origin ${o}$ is located at a desired height ${\bar{\zz}}$ with respect to the ground level.
 The coordinates $\xx$, $\yy$, and $\zz$ in (\ref{eq:QR_model}) refer to the position of the centre of gravity of the quadrotor in the space where $\zz$ is its altitude \cite{Cook}.
 In the literature, we find different axis configurations in which the quadrotor motion can be described and each axis configuration provides slightly different models.
 The time dependence of the variables in equations (\ref{eq:QR_model}) and (\ref{eq:QR_model2}) is not explicitly shown in order to lighten the notation.
-Note also that, due to the symmetry of the quadrotor, we have $I_\xx=I_\yy=I$.
+Further, due to the symmetry of the quadrotor, we have $I_\xx=I_\yy=I$.

-More complex models are also possible, which consider external disturbances such as the wind.
+More complex models are also possible, which consider external disturbances, such as the wind.
 Regarding the energy consumption of the quadrotor, there are electric models and physics-based models that are derived using approaches similar to those used for the WMR.
 In \cite{UAV9}, the energy consumption of a quadrotor is modeled as:

-where the coefficients $\{c_k\}_{0}^9$ depend on the parameters of the quadrotor's motors and on the geometry of the propellers.
+where the coefficients $\{c_k\}_{0}^9$ depend on the parameters of the quadrotor's motors and the geometry of the propellers.

-In \cite{UAV10}, the authors present the following hybrid energy consumption model, which is based on basic mechanics and completed with some correction factors obtained experimentally:
+In \cite{UAV10}, the authors present the following hybrid energy consumption model based on basic mechanics and completed with some correction factors obtained experimentally:

 where (\ref{eq:UAV:en:2}) is the energy consumed by the four motors of the quadrotor.
 In other words, (\ref{eq:UAV:en:2}) only describes the amount of energy that is translated into mechanical energy, but disregards the efficiency of the motors.
-Therefore, to improve (\ref{eq:UAV:en:2}), the efficiency of the motors (a nonlinear function of the torque and the angular speed) is added.
-This efficiency term is modeled through laboratory measurements \cite{UAV10}:

-where $a(\omega)$, $b(\omega)$, $c(\omega)$, and $d(\omega)$ are second order polynomials of $\omega$ whose coefficients are fitted according to experimental measurements.
-We can then derive a hybrid model combining elements from the data-based models and the physics models presented in the previous section as follows:

-The advantage of this model is that it only depends on a exogenous variable (i.e., the angular speed of the motors) and not on endogenous variables (i.e., the control signals used).